netwerk-digitaal-erfgoed/interface-data-transformations/4-enrichment-finalStep/readme.md

 `python 1-enrich-step2.py`

-If date is in dc:date into two seperate lines, first, run 2-date-change.py and then run  1-enrich-step2.py
+If date is in dc:date into two seperate lines or have only dc:date, first, run 2-date-change.py and then run  1-enrich-step2.py

-In the next step and in sparql, please filter with date datatype.

 ### 3- Folders after running script: